isb-cgc/readthedocs/docs/source/sections/webapp/project_data_upload.rst

 Low Level Files for API Access
 -------------------------------
-Files uploaded as low-level files for API access will not be usable in the Webapp, but rather will appear in the users Google Storage Bucket.
+Files uploaded as low-level files for API access will not be usable in the Webapp, but rather will appear in the user's Google Storage Bucket.
 This feature is intended for files like BAM or VCF files that contain more raw data.

 File Type
 ----------